TheVikta/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 2. There is no place like home ##
 > script that changes the working directory to the user’s home directory without the use of any shell variables

+## 3. The long format ##
+> A script to display current directory contents in a long format